LucasSilbernagel/word-game-db-v2/README.md

 - ❌ `PUT /api/v1/words/[id]` - Update word (disabled)
 - ❌ `DELETE /api/v1/words/[id]` - Delete word (disabled)

+**With ENABLE_DESTRUCTIVE_ENDPOINTS=true:**

+- ✅ All endpoints available (including POST, PUT, DELETE)
+- ✅ Destructive endpoint demos visible on homepage
+- ⚠️ **Warning**: Only enable this if you specifically need database modification capabilities

 ### Environment Variables for Production

 For production deployment, you only need: